 Of course, that snapshot is all dependent on the data you use being accurate and up-to-date.
 When it’s not, you risk undermining the entire forecast.
 With smart data extraction from software like Dext Prepare, you can upload all the information you need from receipts, bills, invoices and more, directly to your accounting software – accurate data which you can then proactively plan from.

-If you’d like to find out more about this kind of data capture, please feel free to explore Dext Prepare.
-Alongside award-winning extraction, we have automation tools and thousands of integrations with other business finance providers.
+If you’d like to find out more about business cash flow as a whole, click below to download our Beginner’s Guide to Smart Cash Flow.
+You can also explore Dext Prepare‘s award-winning extraction, automation tools and thousands of integrations with other business finance providers.